-The most common emotional causes of HSDD are anxiety and depression.
+Anxiety and depression are associated with an increased likelihood of sexual dysfunction.
 You can also begin to lose sexual interest due to a traumatic or difficult event with your partner, such as a violation of your trust.

 It’s also possible for past sexual abuse or trauma to affect your level of sexual interest.
 HSDD is often caused by a combination of emotional factors, with each factor affecting your sex drive in its own way.